 Child sexual abuse could be the worst nightmare for any parent, but it is more common than you imagine.
-Statistics indicate that the biggest risk to children comes from friends and family, rather than from strangers.
+Statistics indicate that the biggest risk to children comes from friends and family rather than from strangers.
 You can hardly suspect a teacher, instructor, caregiver, or even a friend or a relative abusing your child, but these things happen for real.

 Although physical signs of sexual abuse are seldom visible in kids, you should be watchful about anything that appears suspicious.
-Pain, bleeding, and redness in the genital areas are reasons to worry, particularly if the child is apprehensive about discussing them.
+Pain, bleeding, and redness in the genital areas are reasons to worry, particularly if the child is apprehensive about discussing them, says Huff Post.
 Urinary tract infections and abnormal genital discharge are also signs to watch out for.
 If your kid complains about pain during urination and bowel movements, take them to a doctor.
 At times, the young victim may not even be aware that they are being abused, and a medical examination is the only way to validate it.

 While physical signs can help you understand that your child is being victimized, there are some behavioral symptoms you should be aware of.
-Night terrors or bedwetting, depression, anxiety, PTSD, withdrawn behavior, tantrums, absence and drop in grades in school, and regressive behaviors like thumb-sucking are the indications about something being amiss.
+Night terrors or bedwetting, depression, anxiety, PTSD, withdrawn behavior, tantrums, absence and drop in grades in school, and regressive behaviors like thumb-sucking are indications of something being amiss.
 If the child shrinks away from normal physical contact and refuses to speak, the problem requires immediate attention.